“Monica's been growing increasingly disruptive in class over the past few weeks.”

 You're a teacher.
 You're talking to the parents of one of your students, who talks loudly to her friends during your lectures.
-You say:
+You say this.

 Monica's been growing increasingly disruptive in class over the past few weeks.